TGWaffles/Utils/README.md

-# MonkeyUtils
+# Utils
-Utils bot for Ahh-Monkey
+General-purpose Utils bot for Discord

 I will be adding comments, promise!